TaylorJadin/jadin.me/content/posts/2023/12/obs-virtual-camera-stream-deck-toggle/index.md

 ![OBS's Settings page under hotkeys](<Capture 2023-12-07 12.16.24@2x.png>)

 Step two was to adapt the AppleScript that I found in that GitHub Gist.
-Basically this, will first check if OBS is running or not.
+Basically this will first check if OBS is running or not.
 If isn't, it will launch OBS, wait 1 second, then hit they F5 key to start Virtual Camera.
 After that it hides the window.
 If OBS is already running, it will unhide the window, wait 1 second, hit F5 to stop Virtual Camera, then Quit OBS.

 ```applescript
 if application "OBS" is running then